-McKennan, a Whig, was the representative for Pennsylvania's 21st congressional district from 1841 to 1843.
+McKennan was the representative for Pennsylvania’s 21st congressional district and was a Whig.
+He served from 1841 to 1843.

 From Dec 1831 to Mar 1843, McKennan missed 205 of 2,163 roll call votes, which is 9.5%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Mar 1843.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1831-Feb 1832||53||2||3.8%||23rd|